Start with your main branch

 git push -u origin my-feature

-Now we merge my-feature into master:
+Now we merge my-feature into main:

-git checkout master
+git checkout main

 git pull